Geometric Neural Network based on Phase Space for BCI-EEG decoding: Introduction

 Unlike other fields where DL algorithms thrive on extensive data, in EEG applications, the emphasis is on enhancing user comfort, resulting in smaller datasets with few trials and fewer electrodes.
 Large-scale EEG systems with numerous electrodes not only require extended calibration periods, causing user tiredness but also introduce complexity, potentially leading to increased error rates and heightened computational demands.
 Additionally, the increased cost associated with extensive electrode setups deters the widespread development, deployment, and accessibility of BCI technology, particularly for the patients who could benefit the most from it.

 This research focuses on developing a novel DL architecture, \method, that outperforms the state-of-the-art classification when using a limited number of electrodes.
-Building on the Augmented Covariance Method (ACM)~\cite{carrara2023classification} that is an extension of the spatial covariance and the Symmetric Positive Definite (SPD) Neural Network -SPDNet~\cite{huang2017riemannian}, we study the \method{} impact on the performance when using a reduced number of electrodes.
-We also conducted a comprehensive analysis of the model size, carbon emissions, and, ultimately, its explainability with respect to the standard SPDNet.
+Building on the Augmented Covariance Method (ACM)~\cite{carrara2024classification} that is an extension of the spatial covariance and the Symmetric Positive Definite (SPD) Neural Network -SPDNet~\cite{huang2017riemannian}, we study the \method{} impact on the performance when using a reduced number of electrodes.
+We also conducted a comprehensive analysis of the model size and its explainability with respect to the standard SPDNet.

 Spatial covariance, however, is not the only one that can be extracted from the EEG signal.
 Another potential candidate is coherence, which provides an alternative perspective on EEG signal characteristics.
 Historically, coherence has proven to be an inherently unstable feature, which is challenging to compute accurately, resulting in less robust results with respect to the spatial covariance.
-However, the use of information from both covariance and coherence has been shown to increase performance compared to methodologies relying solely on covariance~\cite{fucone:2022}.
-We are thus interested to study coherence in combination with SPDNet and especially to use the ACM methodology adapted for the coherence matrix.
+However, the use of information from both covariance and coherence has been shown to increase performance as we are considering an estimator of the interactions between brain areas/electrodes~\cite{fucone:2022}.
+We are thus interested in studying coherence in combination with SPDNet and especially in using the ACM methodology adapted for the coherence matrix.

-Our methodology is tested through a 5-fold cross-validation evaluation (\emph{Within-Session}), utilizing only three electrodes strategically positioned above the Motor Cortex.
+Our methodology is tested through a 5-fold cross-validation evaluation (\emph{Within-Session}), using only three electrodes strategically positioned above the Motor Cortex.
 To validate our algorithm, we test our approach on almost 100 subjects from openly available datasets using the Mother Of All BCI Benchmark \href{http://moabb.neurotechx.com/docs/index.html}{(MOABB)} framework~\cite{aristimunha-carrara-etal:23}.
-This research not only contributes to the advancement of EEG MI classification but also emphasizes the importance of developing efficient, user-friendly algorithms with a minimal environmental impact in the broader context of BCI technology.
+This research not only contributes to the advancement of EEG MI classification but also emphasizes the importance of developing efficient, user-friendly algorithms in the broader context of BCI technology.
 Additionally, our study places a strong emphasis on ensuring that our method is both reproducible and interpretable.